Women with low response to IVF cycles

 Preparation with androgens

-After a poor response during an IVF cycle, it is possible for the patient to start a preparation with androgens in order to induce the production of multiple eggs.
-This can be done using transdermal testosterone or DHEA (oral dehydroepiandrosterone) replacement therapy.
-However, their effectiveness in cases of POR has not yet been proven.
+After a poor response during an IVF cycle, it is possible for the patient to begin androgen conditioning in order to induce the production of multiple eggs.

 Converting an IVF cycle to IUI